 2. Focal seizures

 Focal seizures are also known as partial seizures.
 They are caused by abnormal electrical activity in one part of the brain.
-This may include (4):
+These may include (4):

-• Simple focal seizures that affect a small area of the brain, causing symptoms such as spasms, or abnormal sensation (strange smell or taste)
+- Simple focal seizures that affect a small area of the brain, causing symptoms such as spasms or abnormal sensations (strange smell or taste)

 Seizure symptoms may last a few seconds or minutes, depending on the cause and severity.
 After the episode, the teen may feel confused and may lack memory of the seizure.
 Seek medical care for the exact seizure diagnosis and treatment for your teen.